 There’s a lot to web development, which is part of the reason that it’s among the hottest careers in 2019.
 Being a really top-flight web developer will require you to understand numerous languages, design issues, proper workflow, data management, asynchronous updating, and lots of other things.

 But as Confucious wrote in The Analects, “the journey to becoming a great web developer begins with learning how to code a basic website”.
 This is a sound insight, one made all the more astonishing by the fact that it anticipates the internet and web development by 2500 years.

-So if you’re wondering where to start your own journey into becoming a rockstar developer, I’d recommend tackling the challenge of putting together a simple website.
+So if you’re wondering where to start your own journey into becoming a web developer, here are the basics of coding a website from scratch.

 At its most basic level, there’s really only one language you need to build a website: Hypertext Markup Language.
 HTML is a commonly-recommended language to start with because it’s the simplest thing you can do that still counts as coding.

 HTML isn’t like Python, C, C++, C#, or any other full-fledged programming languages.
 You can’t take input, transform data, or execute conditionals in it.

 The purpose of HTML is to use tags like <div> and <head> to distinguish different pieces of content for the benefit of the browser and so that other tools can be used for styling, updating, and the like.